audoxcl/SuiteCRMBackups/README.md

 # SuiteCRMBackups

-Schedule your own backups of dababase and files.
+Schedule your own backups of database and files and avoid loss your data in case your CRM or hosting or server crashed or failed.

 ## How to use

-This little plugin will make the backups for you and copy them to your FTP server.
+This simple module backups your SugarCRM/SuiteCRM instance and uploads the backup files to many others FTP servers at the same time.

+You can backup database and files at the same time or create different schedulers, for instance:
+* Backup database everyday
+* Backup files Sundays at 00:00
+* Backup database and files 1st of each month at 00:00

+With this module you are able to upload the backup files to many servers at the same time.

+## Requirements

 Requirements for SCP and SFTP:
 sudo apt install php-ssh2
 sudo apt install php7.2-ssh2

+## Configuration

 After installing, you will have to adapt `config_override.php` settings to match your environment.